vegaprotocol/documentation/docs/tutorials/proposals/new-market-proposal.md

 Instrument, liquidity monitoring parameters, price monitoring parameters, oracles, and liquidity commitment are all described in more detail below.

+Rationale requires a description, which is a free-text field that describes the purpose of the proposal.

 Decimal places need to be defined for both order sizes and the market.
 * `decimalPlaces` - sets the smallest price increment on the book
 * `positionDecimalPlaces` - sets how big the smallest order / position on the market can be